karins/CoherenceFramework/python/preprocessing/README.md

     sudo pip install tabulate

-## Utilitary tools
+## Utillitary tools

 ### docs.py

 Extracts raw documents from LDC GigaWord files.
-The input is a list of gzipped LDC files as in `ldc_files.txt`.
+The input is a list of gziped LDC files as in `ldc_files.txt`.

     cat ldc_files.txt | python docs.py data/preprocessed/2010

 this will produce an output like this: